1. How do I register for Kidney Kamp?

 There is no cost for a child to attend WPAKK.
 A donation by parents to cover the cost of kamp is accepted, but not required.
 The donation would cover all meals, housing, 24-hour supervision, a kamp t-shirt, and a full week of fun.

-Your child will be housed on campus in a dormitory type setting, which includes bunk beds.
-Males and females are housed on separate wings, but same floor of the lodge.
+Your child will be housed on campus in a dormitory-type setting, which includes bunk beds.
+Males and females are housed on separate wings, but on the same floor of the lodge.
 Each room holds 4-6 people.
-While counselors are not in each room, there are counselors assigned to each of the two wings that they children stay in.
+While counselors are not in each room, there are counselors assigned to each of the two wings that the children stay in.
 All events are staffed during the day and night.